ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 ## Stop a Service

-It is also possible to stop a service from CLI.
-You can use all available flags for this command to specify an environment, project or remote.
+You can also use the CLI to stop a service.
+You can use all available flags for this command to specify an environment, project, or remote.

-By running the command below, the CLI will prompt you to choose a service from the available services to be stopped.
+When you run this command, the CLI prompts you to choose a service to stop from all available services:

 ```shell
 lcp stop
 ```

-By running the command below, the CLI will prompt you to choose a service from the given project to be stopped.
+This command does the same for the services in a given project:

 ```shell
 lcp stop --project <projectID>
 ```

-Stop a service from a project.
+Alternatively, you can provide the project and service IDs to stop a given
+service:

 ```shell
 lcp stop --project <projectID> --service <serviceID>
 ```

 ## Restart a Service

 Restarting a service from the CLI is simple.
-You can use all available flags for this command to specify an environment, project or remote.
+You can use all available flags for this command to specify an environment, project, or remote.

-By running the command below, the CLI will prompt you to choose a service from the available services to be restarted.
+When you run this command, the CLI prompts you to choose a service to restart from all available services:

 ```shell
 lcp restart
 ```

-By running the command below, the CLI will prompt you to choose a service from the given project to be scaled.
+This command does the same for the services in a given project:

 ```shell
 lcp restart --project <projectID>
 ```

-Restart a service from a project.
+Alternatively, you can provide the project and service IDs to restart a given
+service:

 ```shell
 lcp restart --project <projectID> --service <serviceID>
 ```

 ## Scale a Service

-If you want to configure the number of instances for a specific service, you can run the `scale` command from the CLI.
-You can use all available flags for this command to specify an environment, project, service or remote.
+To configure the number of instances for a specific service, you can run the `scale` command from the CLI.
+You can use all available flags for this command to specify an environment, project, service, or remote.

-By running the command below, the CLI will prompt you to choose a service from the available services to be scaled.
+When you run this command, the CLI prompts you to choose a service to scale from all available services:

 ```shell
 lcp scale
 ```

-By running the command below, the CLI will prompt you to choose a service from the given project to be scaled.
+This command does the same for the services in a given project:

 ```shell
 lcp scale --project <projectID>
 ```

-Scale a service from a project.
+Alternatively, you can provide the project and service IDs to scale a given
+service:

 ```shell
 lcp scale --project <projectID> --service <serviceID>
 ```